AlonsoJAG/automatic_model_selector/README.md

 * [Yolo](yolo)

-## Armed People Detection Algorithm
+## Armed People Detectors to use in each video frame
 The algorithm is used to detect armed people.
 The file is saved in the armed_people_detection_algorithm folder with the name accuracy.
 This algorithm works together with YOLOv4 so the [darknet module](https://github.com/AlexeyAB/darknet) must be imported.
 The armed person and face detection models have been trained in [Jupyter Notebook](notebooks) and imported into this algorithm through the use of the pickle library.
 These trained models are shared in the folder named [models/ml_armed_people_detection](models/ml_armed_people_detection) and [models/ml_faces_armed_people_detection](models/ml_faces_armed_people_detection).